 - Bus activity indicator LED

-The board includes pass-through mounting holes allowing it to fit into a standard IBM side-car enclosure.
+The jr-IDE includes pass-through mounting holes allowing it to fit into a standard IBM side-car enclosure.
 The IBM PCjr side-car bus connectors (AMP 532773-2 & 532771-2) are very hard to find parts, but already installed on our pre-built board.
-You may supply a donor shell from another side-car, or alternately, use it stand-alone.
-Many people use the parallel port side-car commonly found on eBay.
-The process is completely reversible if you decide to remove the jr-IDE from your system and return the shell to it’s donor card.
+You may supply a donor shell from another sidecar, or alternately, use it stand-alone.
+The process is completely reversible if you decide to remove the jr-IDE from your system and return the shell to its donor card.

 Alan developed this board and sold them in kits and assembled them for many years now, but the time has come for him to hang up his soldering iron on this project.
 We decided it would be a perfect product to add to our existing PCjr lineup.
-A special device is required to program the Atmel CPLDs and in the side-car connectors can proof very difficult, if not impossible to purchase in single quantities.
-It seems the vast majority of units Alan sold were preassembled, as such we decided to only sell them fully assembled and tested.
+A special device is required to program the Atmel CPLDs and the side-car connectors can be very difficult, if not impossible, to purchase in single quantities.
+It seems the vast majority of units Alan sold were preassembled, so we decided to only sell them fully assembled and tested and ready to go.